ffund/tcp-ip-essentials/lab0/1-3-linux-files-directories.md

 ```

 to verify that you've retrieved the file and see its contents.
 Similarly, you can download anything from the web by URL.

+(If you aren't able to download the file named above for any reason, you can just try to download a different URL.)

 ### Exercise 8 - flags, man page and `--help`